Accidents on Texas State Highway 242, College Park Drive

 If you or someone you love has been injured in a wreck on College Park Drive, you can be confident about placing your trust in Attorney Holladay and our legal team.
 Over the years, we have secured numerous positive recoveries for victims harmed in all types of accidents, including truck accidents, motorcycle accidents, and collisions resulting in serious injuries or wrongful death.
 We have the tools to help you during these difficult times.

-Our firm works on a contingent fee basis, which means there are zero costs to hiring our team and no fees unless a positive recover is made in your case.
+Our firm works on a contingent fee basis, which means there are zero costs to hiring our team and no fees unless a positive recovery is made in your case.
 If we don’t win, you don’t pay.
 Contact us today for a FREE consultation.

 If you have been injured in a car accident on College Park Drive that was caused by someone or something else, you could be entitled to compensation for your losses.
 Our legal team from Holladay Law Firm is standing by to review your case – read on to learn more about how seat belts could affect your car accident claim.